RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-declarative-0.1.0-DRAFT.md

 This extension allows to declare payments and the refunds in any currency.
 The payments and refunds are documented by the payer and the payee of the request.

-This extension do not ensure payment detection, only a consensus is made between these the payer and the payee.
+This extension do not ensure payment detection, only a consensus is made between the payer and the payee.

 As a payment network, this extension allows to deduce a payment `balance` for the request. (see [Interpretation](#Interpretation))